Please click on the Care Guides listed below to learn more.

 Marble floors give the home a warm luxurious feel, it has been used for centuries and the durability is incomparable.

 It can be refinished and restored many times, always re-gaining its original pristine look.

 And caring for your marble floor is an easy process, regardless of having a honed or polished finish.

 SLATE FLOOR CARE & MAINTENANCE GUIDE

-The natural beauty of slate tile flooring makes it popular choice - and it is as durable as it is pleasing to the eye.
+The natural beauty of slate tile flooring makes it a popular choice - and it is as durable as it is pleasing to the eye.

-However, all natural stone needs a little more work and careful treatment to maintain its good looks.
+However, all-natural stone needs a little more work and careful treatment to maintain its good looks.